The present benchmark was conducted on 2025-06-17 on a Intel® Core™

 The Leontief matrix () is obtained by subtracting the technical coefficients matrix () from the identity matrix (); therefore, it has no null rows or columns.
 This allows for solving the linear system through LU decomposition, which is a more efficient method than direct inverse matrix calculation.

-Results shows that for larger matrices, fio is slightly slower than the alternatives, but demonstrates superior memory efficiency, using less than half the memory.
+Results shows that for larger matrices, fio is slightly slower than the alternatives.

 # base R function